By Dean Alexander

 “History is being invented in vast quantities […].
 It’s more important to have historians, especially skeptical historians, than ever before.”
 Socialist Historian Eric Hobsbawm, in an interview with the Daily Observer, 2002.

 Marx’s text came out of a remarkably fertile time of philosophical/theoretical thinking, and like other philosophies of its age, it inspected, dissected, pondered and reshaped every aspect of the human condition and thought.
 But more than other philosophers, Marx’s writings were politically charged.
-He literally called on his readers to ‘wake up’ (to use a modern colloquialism), to have as Marx encouraged, “class consciousness”, to see that “labor” was “power” and as a class, they must “struggle”.
+He literally called on his readers, to use a modern colloquialism, to “wake up.”
+Marx vehemently encouraged “class consciousness”, that workers should understand that labor was power and as a class, they must “struggle”.
 He then packaged these words into seemingly sensible, but heterodox, economic models.
-This was very different from the writings of other philosophers who wrote for their peers; the approach Marx used was accessible and applicable to the non-academic.
+This was very different from the writings of other philosophers who wrote for their academic peers; the approach Marx used was accessible and applicable to the non-academic.
 The educated lay-person could easily apply Marx’s work to virtually any western European “capitalist-industrial” system.
-In a final distancing of his work from other philosophical thinkers, Marx subscribed to moments of written crescendo, in which he would splay out words of incitement like “exploitation”, “oppressed”and “human labor”, with distinct intonations of anger.
+In a final distancing of his work from other philosophical thinkers, Marx subscribed to moments of written crescendo, in which he would splay out words of incitement such as exploitation, oppressed, and human labor, with distinct intonations of anger.
 Given his unorthodox style, it is not surprising that he was ignored by those whom he perceived to be his academic peers.
 (Kreis 2008).

 In a 2014 column in ‘Philosophy Now’ magazine, Robert Caldwell, wrote that many of the manuscripts that Karl Marx had been laboriously working on over the course of his lifetime, remained unfinished when he died in 1883.
 We must consider that there is a difference between simply not finishing, and not being capable of finishing.
 These incomplete manuscripts suggest that Marx was both unable to intellectually wrap up all of those vague details which dangled from the theories contained within the Communist Manifesto and Kapital, nor was he able to explain why communism seemed no closer to reality than when its concept was first conjured up.